NecipAkgz/fhevm-example-factory/docs/basic/decryption/public-decrypt-multiple-values.md

         return games[gameId].revealed;
     }

-    /// @notice Verifies the provided (decryption proof, ABI-encoded clear values) pair against the stored ciphertext,
+    /// @notice Verifies the provided (decryption proof, ABI-encoded clear values)
-    /// @notice and then stores the winner of the game. function recordAndVerifyWinner(
+    ///         pair against the stored ciphertext, and then stores the winner of the game. function recordAndVerifyWinner(
         uint256 gameId,
         bytes memory abiEncodedClearGameResult,